Vattenfall: Expansion beyond Sweden

 In 2006, Vattenfall began production of the pilot carbon capture and storage (CCS) plant at Schwarze Pumpe, Germany.
 In 2007, the Lillgrund Wind Farm off the southern coast of Sweden was commissioned and began delivering electricity.

 Vattenfall has power generation branches in the core markets Sweden, Germany, the Netherlands, United Kingdom, and Denmark, and also has operations in Finland.
 In Germany, Vattenfall is the electric utility for the states of Hamburg, Mecklenburg-Vorpommern, Brandenburg, Berlin, Saxony-Anhalt, Thuringia, and Saxony.

 The company entered the British retail energy market in June 2017, but announced in November 2019 that it is considering to pull out again, citing unfavourable market conditions including strong competition and government-imposed price controls.
 The company remains one of the largest operators in UK offshore wind and operates the largest onshore windfarm in England and Wales.

 Generation

 As of 2019, renewables accounted for 35% of the firm's total generation capacity, including wind, solar and hydro power.

 Some of Vattenfall's most notable power generation plants include the 110 MW Lillgrund Wind Farm off the coast of Malmö, Sweden, the world's largest offshore wind farm of that time at Thanet, UK, the nuclear reactors Brunsbüttel Nuclear Power Plant (67% ownership), Krümmel Nuclear Power Plant (50% ownership), Brokdorf Nuclear Power Plant (20% ownership) in Germany, and the Forsmark Nuclear Power Plant and Ringhals Nuclear Power Plant in Sweden.
-The nuclear power stations of Brunsbüttel and Krümmel have been shut down permanently in response to a governmental order in summer 2011 after the Fukushima Daiichi nuclear disaster.
+The nuclear power stations of Brunsbüttel and Krümmel were shut down permanently in response to a governmental order in summer 2011 following the Fukushima Daiichi nuclear disaster.

 Vattenfall also operates biomass and other power plants in Germany and the Netherlands.